 Social media is a pretty remarkable thing, allowing people from all over the world to connect, share, and debate.
 However, there is a dark side to social media, too, as people use the relative anonymity they enjoy online to abuse others and encourage politically motivated attacks.

-Tech blogger, Antoine Bechara says, “for many years, social media companies did relatively little to actively combat this scourge of toxic behaviour – that is, until recently.
+Tech blogger, Antoine Bechara says, “for many years, social media companies did relatively little to actively combat this scourge of toxic behavior – that is, until recently.
 At the start of 2021, when the erstwhile president of the United States was banned from Twitter for inciting violence, among other things, it became clear that the landscape was changing.”

-After over a year of remote working, people now know that it really is feasible.
+After over a year of remote working, people now know that it is feasible.
 In addition, research has shown that more than 20% of the workforce could work from home up to five days a week as effectively as they could from the office.
-Looking ahead, it is likely we will see new and improved technology applications, for example artificial intelligence and virtual reality, that will make working from home even more efficient.
+Looking ahead, it is likely we will see new and improved technology applications, for example, artificial intelligence and virtual reality, that will make working from home even more efficient.

 Ultimately, at a time when workforces are stretched due to economic hardships, the ability to boost productivity through technology could prove to be invaluable.

 To stay in line with this shift in consumer consciousness, companies have been making use of technologies that lessen their impact on the environment.
 Some are, for example, investing in electric vehicles for their delivery fleets, while others are building their business models entirely on environmental principles.
-Apps that distribute excess food and help to mitigate food waste are a prime example.
+Apps that distribute excess food and help to mitigate food waste are prime examples.

 New applications of 5G

 5G isn’t just the latest in smartphone technology.
-It also really useful for businesses looking to connect more widely and at a greater speed, both with their consumers and any smart devices they might rely on for their day-to-day operations.
+It is also really useful for businesses looking to connect more widely and at a greater speed, both with their consumers and any smart devices they might rely on for their day-to-day operations.